Reviews You Can Rely On

 Our Verdict

-The M5C is notable for being a reliable, easy-to-use printer that does not disappoint.
-We see it as a slightly more polished, if mostly similar, version of the larger M5.
+The M5C is notable for being a reliable, easy-to-use printer.
+We see it as a slightly more polished version of the larger M5.
 The M5C won't hit you with any sort of wow factor, but it also won't send you on many wild goose chases.
-We found that we were compelled to keep coming back to this machine over others to test prints because it simply worked without fuss or tweaks.
-Noticeably lacking a touch screen and on-board camera, those swept into the 3D printing trend by influencers using tricked-out machines may be disappointed — but for the average user, we could hardly recommend a better option in the rapidly improving 3D printer market.
+We were compelled to keep coming back to this machine over others to test prints because it simply worked without fuss or tweaks.
+Noticeably, it lacks a touch screen and on-board camera, and those swept into the 3D printing trend by influencers using tricked-out machines might miss these features — but for the average user, we could hardly recommend a better option in the rapidly improving 3D printer market.

 REASONS TO BUY